ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 - The Altibase Server version (5 digits) must be the same.
 - DDL Synchronization is not permitted when using the Propagation option.

-#####  RECEIVE_ONLY option
+#####  RECEIVE_ONLY Option

 A new option, RECEIVE_ONLY, has been introduced to prevent the transmission of transaction logs for changing data to other nodes.
-Creating a replication with the RECEIVE_ONLY option means it does not read transaction logs, ensuring that it does not affect the other node, even in the case of issues such as network failures.
+When creating replication with the RECEIVE_ONLY option, transaction logs do not affect other nodes because they are not read.
+Therefore, any replication issues such as network failures do not affect the system.

 #### 2.1.8  Functionality Improvement - Application Development Interface <b id="218"></b>